Study Code of Practice and Student Code of Conduct

 At Ikast-Brande Gymnasium, we ensure that our students and staff uphold a fair and honest approach to teaching and learning by:

 - Teaching students how to cite and reference effectively, how to credit other people’s work correctly, how to research effectively and how to produce work that is independent yet may incorporate accurate referencing of sources consulted to build one’s argument.
-These skills are taught and enforced throughout the pre-IB and IB DP in separate workshops, within the classroom, in at-home student paper writing, and in practice research tasks such as the History research paper at the end of pre-IB.
+These skills are taught and enforced throughout the pre-IB and IB DP in separate workshops, within the classroom, in at-home student paper writing, and in practice research tasks, such as the History research paper at the end of pre-IB.
+All teachers are responsible for teaching academic integrity, both in class and in organized workshops linked to Internal Assessment pieces and the EE and TOK essays.

 - Supporting students in building good study habits, including an organized note-taking technique, both on paper and electronically.